Fee Schedule 2015

 - Brief & follow-up Consultations -such as monitoring a known chronic condition (under 10 minutes), is also $5 for the under 6, $35 for older children, $25 with a Community Services Card, and $45 adults].

 - Home Visits -may range from free (part of terminal care) through to $130 (afterhours), less any subsidy.
 Expect a fee of at least $85 to $110 during the day (a taxi or ambulance is cheaper).
 Even then, we may still recommend a trip to the surgery or Emergency Department.

 - Standard Consultations -a 15 minute consultation is a bit more expensive and will attract a "shortfall" charge for the under six of $15-$20.
 The "shortfall" is the difference between the cost of the service and the government subsidy.
 Older children will cost $40-$45, Community Services Card holders $50, and non CSC adults $65.
-This increase is necessary because of increased costs (such as wages, materials, on-going medical education and computerisation) and the failure of the government to take any responsibility for New Zealanders who are not in PHOs.
+These fees haven't changed since 2010 despite a CPI rise of 13% (increasing costs of wages, materials, on-going medical education and computerisation) and the failure of successive governments to take any responsibility for New Zealanders who are not in PHOs.